shuckster/statebot/README.md

 Statebot hopes to make [Finite State Machines](https://en.wikipedia.org/wiki/Finite-state_machine) (FSMs) a little more accessible.

-It's <8K gzipped, runs in Node and the browser, and is a [shell-script](https://github.com/shuckster/statebot-sh/) too.
+It's less than 8K gzipped, runs in Node and the browser, and is a [shell-script](https://github.com/shuckster/statebot-sh/) too.

 - [Full documentation](https://shuckster.github.io/statebot/)